Columbus, Ohio, wins Smart Cities Challenge with support from HERE

 It’s only when innovative technologies like connected and autonomous cars and smart sensors are fully integrated into a transportation network, that a city can fully meet the needs of all citizens and begin to close the economic gap.

-“Keeping up with rapid growth in cities is challenging and some communities have been left behind because of how transport systems were originally designed,” says Monali Shah, Director, Global Intelligent Transportation Solutions at HERE.
+“Keeping up with rapid growth in cities is challenging and some communities have been left behind because of how transport systems were originally designed,” says Monali Shah, Director, of Global Intelligent Transportation Solutions at HERE.
 “However, access to transportation is necessary for access to jobs, education and healthcare.
 Mobility is critical to economic growth and for the safety and success of citizens.”

 Seventy-eight applications were submitted in the Smart Cities Challenge and, according to the U.S. DOT, “Columbus was selected as the winner because it put forward an impressive, holistic vision for how technology can help all of the city’s residents to move more easily and to access opportunity.”